john2912/courses-test-sql-server-performance/chapter1.md

 --- type:NormalExercise lang:sql xp:100 skills:1 key:b28aa0a032
 ## Create Schema

-Can we create a schema, and a table within it?
+Can we create a schema?

-**`CREATE SCHEMA` seems to run OK, but then can't find the schema.**
+**This only works when run in 2 parts.
+(Hence 2nd line commented.) `CREATE SCHEMA` seems to run OK, but then can't find the schema.**

 *** =instructions

-- Run the code to create a `Sales` schema, and query to check it exists.
+- Run the code to create a `MySchema` schema, and query to check it exists.

 *** =hint